Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Introduction

-In this work we continue the analysis began in \cite{franz+skalski08a} and show a simple characterisation of those idempotent states which arise as Haar states on quantum subgroups, so-called Haar idempotents.
-The main result of the present paper is the classification of all idempotent states on the compact quantum groups $U_q(2)$, $SU_q(2)$, and $SO_q(3)$ for $q \in (-1,1]\setminus \{0\}$.
-It turns out that they are all induced by quantum subgroups, cf.\ Theorems \ref{theo-uq2}, \ref{theo-suq2}, and \ref{theo-soq3}.
-As a byproduct we obtain the classification of quantum subgroups of the afore-mentioned quantum groups, giving a new proof of the known result of Podle\'s \cite{podles95} for $SU_q(2)$ and $SO_q(3)$.
+In this work we continue the analysis began in \cite{franz+skalski08a} and show a simple and easy to check in concrete examples characterisation of those idempotent states which arise as Haar states on quantum subgroups, so-called Haar idempotents.
+This, as in the finite-dimensional case leads to natural examples of Haar idempotents on group $C^*$-algebras of amenable discrete groups having non-normal subgroups.
+The second main result of the present paper is the classification of all idempotent states on the compact quantum groups $U_q(2)$, $SU_q(2)$, and $SO_q(3)$ for $q \in (-1,1]\setminus \{0\}$.
+Surprisingly, it turns out that they are all induced by quantum subgroups, cf.\ Theorems \ref{theo-uq2}, \ref{theo-suq2}, and \ref{theo-soq3}.
+As a byproduct we obtain the classification of quantum subgroups of the afore-mentioned quantum groups.
+In the case of $SU_q(2)$ and $SO_q(3)$ these have been known thanks to the work of of Podle\'s \cite{podles95}, but our approach provides a different proof.

 For the value $q=0$, the quantum cancellation properties fail and $U_0(2)$, $SU_0(2)$, and $SO_0(3)$ are no longer compact quantum groups.
 But they can still be considered as compact quantum semigroups so that as explained above their state spaces have natural convolution products. \ Using this we determine all idempotent states on $U_0(2)$, $SU_0(2)$, and $SO_0(3)$, see Theorems \ref{theo-u02} and \ref{theo-su02} and \ref{theo-so03}.
-It turns out that in the case $q=0$ there exist additional families of idempotent states, which do not appear when $q\not=0$.
+It turns out that in spite of the fact that the underlying $C^*$-algebras are isomorphic for all $q \in(-1,1)$, in the case $q=0$ there exist additional families of idempotent states, which do not appear when $q\not=0$.
+Interestingly, for $q=-1$ the Kac algebra $U_{-1}(2)$ admits non-Haar idempotent states.
+The full classification is however in this case more complicated and requires different techniques, so we refer it to the future work \cite{franz+skalski+tomatsu10}.